SaintHuddini/Pizza-Bella/README.md

 * Python3 - Backend Logic for the website.
 * Stripe - For payments.
 * JavaScript/Jquery - For payment aand toast logic.
-* SQLite - for storing data.
+* SQLite - for storing data in the workspace.
+* Postgres - for storing data in Heroku.
 * HTML5 - For structure and text.
 * Google Fonts To make the website more user friendly.
 * Bootstrap4/CSS - For classes of color and responsiveness of the website